-Drug Enforcement Administration (dea) | United States Department Of Justice
+Drug Enforcement Administration (DEA) | United States Department Of Justice

 Provides law enforcement and licensing activities for controlled substances laws and regulations of the United States.
 Accepts reports of crimes involving illicit prescriptions, drug growing, manufacturing and distributions/sales.
 Licenses pharmacies.
 Also can provide information regarding characteristics of street and prescription drugs, drug usage, and related statistics to the public.
 Will also provide speakers on topics related to drugs and US laws and regulation of these substances.